-This program is highly recommended for students who have a keen interest in automotive and electrical trades, audio/video/Ethernet installations, electronics engineering and computer science.
+This program is highly recommended for students who have a keen interest in automotive and electrical trades, audio/video/Ethernet installations, electronics engineering, and computer science.
 The content consists of three major components namely: (a) Analog and Digital electronics where students learn to identify and understand the function of electronic components, interpret circuit diagrams, build prototype circuits, and learn analytical skills in trouble shooting. (b) Students learn practical skills of soldering wires, soldering components onto circuit boards, building Ethernet and coax cables. (c) Introduction to the wider use of robots in production, processing, and retail industries.
-Students will learn the mechanical operations and control systems of robots.
 Students will be introduced to programming robotic movements on the Vex robot platform.
 Students are expected to function in a safety-conscious environment, exhibit respectful and responsible behavior, and be prepared to own the learning process for themselves.

 Special Note: Electronics/Robotics 9 is only offered as a single level course.
 To continue with the same subject matter, students must enroll in other related subjects in Grade 11.